telerik/kendo-react-kb/docs/editor-error-on-enter-press.md

 ## Solution

-Currently, it happens with the KendoReact Editor examples when opened in the StackBlitz and CodeSandBox websites.
+Currently, it happens with the KendoReact Editor examples when opened in the StackBlitz, CodeSandBox or an app where yarn has been used.

 If you open an example in StackBlitz, download it and run it locally, you will see that it works as expected.
 It also works as expected in the [KendoReact website](https://www.telerik.com/kendo-react-ui/components/editor/paste/).
 The error happens when different versions of [ProseMirror](https://prosemirror.net/) packages are loaded.

-To prevent this error in your app, use the ProseMirror packages from the `@progress/kendo-editor-common` [package](https://unpkg.com/browse/@progress/kendo-editor-common@1.1.6/package.json) and install the same version as it is pointed in the editor's [package.json](https://unpkg.com/browse/@progress/kendo-react-editor@4.4.0/package.json) file.
+To prevent this error in your app:
-For example, for version 4.4.0 of `@progress/kendo-react-editor`, you should install version 1.1.5. of `@progress/kendo-editor-common`.
-If you do not need to use the ProseMirror packages to customize or extend the editor's functionality, you will not get such an error.

-If you use yarn, define all the ProseMirror packages versions in the [resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) section in package.json file.
-Here is a runnable example where this is implemented: [https://github.com/telerik/kendo-react/files/6502790/editor-yarn.zip](https://github.com/telerik/kendo-react/files/6502790/editor-yarn.zip)
+- If you use yarn, define all the ProseMirror packages versions in the [resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) section in package.json file.
+Here is a runnable example where this is implemented: [https://github.com/telerik/kendo-react/files/6502790/editor-yarn.zip](https://github.com/telerik/kendo-react/files/6502790/editor-yarn.zip).
+- If you have customizations and you have installed additionally the `@progress/kendo-editor-common` package, make sure that the installed version is the same as the version listed in the editor's dependencies.

+If you do not need to use the ProseMirror packages to customize or extend the editor's functionality and do not use yarn, you will not get such an error.